 The student is able to work collaboratively with others across different cultures and scientific backgrounds.

 The student is able to critically explore an independently choosen topic related to key themes and empirical cases highlighted in the course.
 The student is able to access relevant scientific literature in order to reflect independently on the topic, and convey a nuanced, in-depth understanding of the topic this in writing.
 The student is able to find and understand academic references that are relevant to the exploration of the aforementioned topics, formulate focused research questions and sound academic arguments in a structured, academic way while using standardized guidelines for academic writing.

-4 hours lectures/seminars per week & term paper
+4 hours lectures/seminars per week, group work & term paper

 Lectures: Course readings (refer to course syllabus) and lecture notes.
 Further course readings will be added prior to course start.
 Lecture notes are provided after each lecture.